khakhalin/notes/00_words_to_lookup.md

 * Lint (pylint) - what is it and why?
 It seems that it can catch errors, type mismatches etc.
 * Keras checkpoints
 * Python collections: deque, Counter, defaultdict etc.
-* Javascript React - how does it look like?
 * Python closures, why they are a thing, what's dangerous about them, and how to use them

 # Systems